shaneckeith/3d-ca-analysis/README.md

 The update rule is **state-independent** (depends only on the neighbor count, not the cell's current state) and is intentionally restricted so the entire family can be exhaustively scanned and classified.

+Metrics are recorded on the post-update grid each step (generation t corresponds to the state after t rule applications from the seed).

 **Boundary condition**: Constant-zero padding (outside the grid is treated as dead).

 ---